 Time: 7:00 pm – 9:30 pm (Doors open at: 6:30 pm)

-This workshop is strategically timed to prepare you for the Spring Milky Way season when the Milky Way will be rising in the east in winter.
+This workshop is strategically timed you can take advantage of Spring Milky Way season when the Milky Way will be setting in the west.
 Our position on the west coast of Australia provides many great opportunities for this time of year so let’s make the most of it!

 The second night will be a workshop on the grounds of the Perth Observatory.
 After a quick re-cap on the previous night’s information and a laser sky-tour to familiarise yourself with the spring night sky, you will be able to photograph the Milky Way from our observatory.